Commentary and guidance

 What do licensors and licensees need to do to prepare their agreements for the arrival of the UPC and the Unitary Patent?

-It is expected that the Unified Patent Court will open for business in early 2018.
+If the German Constitutional Court decides in favour of the UPC, it is expected that the Unified Patent Court will open for business in 2020.
 Proprietors of European “bundle” patents, applicants for such patents, SPC holders and licensees, as well as parties to research/collaboration/joint venture agreements involving such rights, will need to consider NOW how they will engage with the new court and, in particular, whether and to what extent they will opt out their European patents and applications and SPCs.

 This document (and any information accessed through links in this document) is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.